 BIK is an initiative of the Embassy of Ireland in Kenya and was launched in December 2013 during the visit of former Minister of State for Trade and Development Joe Costello.
 Prior to that, a group of Irish business people had formed a more informal network that met to discuss some of the bottlenecks for doing business in Kenya and to identify areas of common interest and concern.
 This served as the basis of BIK.

-Today, we meet regularly and provide an online community for members to connect with opportunities and queries.
+Today, we work to provide opportunities for those with professional ties to Ireland and Kenya connect, share and grow.
 BIK membership is open to Kenyan, Irish and international business people whose work promotes trade between the two countries.

 Darren Gillen Director Kartriges Kenya Chairman BIK